AB1908/CS-Books/Curriculum.md

 1. **Introduction to Automata Theory, Languages, and Computation** - John E. Hopcroft and Jeffrey D. Ullman (_The Cinderella Book_) [1]
 2. **Elements of the Theory of Computation** - Harry R. Lewis & C. H. Papadimitriou
-3. **Theory of Computer Science: Automata, Language and Computation** - Mishra & Chandrasekharan
+3. **Introduction to the Theory of Computation** - Michael Sipser [2]

 ### Alternative/Supplementary

-1. **Introduction to Formal Language and Computation** - P. Linz
+1. **Introduction to Formal Language and Computation** - Peter Linz [4]
-2. **A Text Book on Automata Theory** - Nasir & Sirmani
+2. **Theory of Computer Science: Automata, Language and Computation** - Mishra & Chandrasekharan
-3. **Introduction to Languages and The Theory of Computation** - John Martin
+3. **A Text Book on Automata Theory** - Nasir & Sirmani
-4. **Computability, Complexity, and Languages: Fundamentals of Theoretical Computer Science** - Martin Davis, Ron Sigal, Elaine J. Weyuker
+4. **Introduction to Languages and The Theory of Computation** - John Martin
-5. **Introduction to the Theory of Computation** - Michael Sipser
+5. **Computability, Complexity, and Languages: Fundamentals of Theoretical Computer Science** - Martin Davis, Ron Sigal, Elaine J. Weyuker
 6. **An Introduction to the Theory of Computation** - Eitan Gurari
 7. **Theory of Computation** - James L. Hein
 8. **Models of Computation and Formal Languages** - R. Gregory Taylor